anuvaagarwal/Youtube-Video-Summarizer-GPT4o/README.md

-I'll examine the contents of your notebook to create a README.
-Please give me a moment.

-Based on the contents of your notebook, here’s a README in markdown format for your YouTube Video Summarizer project:

----

 # YouTube Video Summarizer

 This project is a Python-based tool that summarizes YouTube videos using the OpenAI API.
 It processes YouTube video transcripts to create brief, comprehensive summaries that capture the main ideas and key takeaways.